mimiyin/sense-me-move-me/README.md

    * Direct movement by dividing space or defining space through geometry.
    * Direct movement by creating a terrain.
    * Use movement to define space and terrains.

+## Weeks 9-10: Rhythm
+- What is the difference between timing and pacing?
+- Setting a tempo and the element of surprise.
+- Building polyrhythms.

 ## Weeks 10-11: Project Development
 ## Showing: Week 12